theodorosploumis/php-chat/README.md

 ```
 git clone git@github.com:theodorosploumis/php-chat.git
-cd theodorosploumis/php-chat
+cd php-chat

 docker-compose up -d
 ```

 ### License

 IMPORTANT.
-This app is not for production.
+This app may not be suitable for production.
 In any case see the LICENSE.

 GNU GPL v2, see [LICENSE](https://github.com/theodorosploumis/php-chat/blob/master/LICENSE).